 - The doctor or pharmacist will tell you if your child should take the oral chemo drug with or without food.
 Follow these directions closely.

 - You may add certain oral chemo drugs to liquids, such as water or juice, or to some foods to make it easier for your child to swallow.
 Closely follow any guidelines the doctor or pharmacist gives you.
 Only add the drug to those foods that they tell you are OK.

 - Sometimes these drugs will make your child sick to his stomach.
 The doctor may prescribe a medicine to help with nausea and vomiting.
 Your child should take it 30 minutes to an hour before taking the oral chemo drug.

-- If your child misses or forgets a dose, he should take the dose as soon as he can unless it is almost time to take the next dose.
-(The Patient Medication sheet should give you specific guidelines for the drug your child is taking.)
+- If your child misses or forgets a dose, the dose should be taken as soon as possible unless it is almost time to take the next dose.
+(The Patient Medication sheet should give you guidelines for the drug your child is taking.)
 The doctor may give you different guidelines for some medicines.
 Always tell the doctor if your child has missed a dose.

 - Be aware that some oral chemo drugs may need different sized tablets to make up the total dose.
 You may be given 2 or 3 bottles.
 Then, you will have to take a certain number of tablets or capsules out of each bottle to make the total dose.
 Read the label on each bottle closely.
 If you feel confused by this process, please ask the pharmacy for a sectioned pillbox, so you can keep each day’s dose separate.

 When you are in the hospital, the staff is guided by federal regulations for handling chemo drugs.
 You might see nurses wearing full gowns and face masks to give a chemo dose to your child, but this should not be needed at home.
 The following precautions will help keep you and your child safe when dealing with these drugs at home.